devinkr/js-array-methods/readme.md

 -   Describe the uses of `forEach`, `map`, `filter`, and `reduce`
 -   Define `every` and `some`

+## Instructions
+Let's set up a simple development environment:

+1. Create a directory called js-higher-order-functions in your sandbox directory.
+2. Inside of it create an index.html file and a script.js file.
+3. Add boilerplate to index.html, link the script, then add a console.log to the script to make sure everything is wired up properly.

 ## Framing & Review

 Today we will cover some array methods which are used to transform arrays.
 This